Safe-haven dollar hits one-month low on vaccine hopes

 Florida, which has become an epicenter of the new outbreak, reported 133 new COVID-19 fatalities on Tuesday, and raised its death toll to more than 4,500.

-Among the riskier commodity-linked currencies, the Canadian dollar CAD= was 0.62% stronger; the Australian dollar AUD= was up 0.60% and the New Zealand dollar NZD= was up 0.52%.
+Among the riskier commodity-linked currencies, the Canadian dollar CAD= was 0.73% stronger, the Australian dollar AUD= was up 0.43% and the New Zealand dollar NZD= was up 0.46%.

-"The main driver here is from the U.S. dollar side," said Commerzbank's head of foreign exchange and commodity research, Ulrich Leuchtmann.
+"The USD's weakness was again attributed to the risk-on backdrop, which saw stocks and yields head higher, prompting the unwinding of safe-haven long USD positions.
+The surge in risk-taking came following news that Moderna's experimental COVID vaccine looks promising," wrote analysts at Action Economics.

 The single currency was boosted by a combination of dollar weakness and hopes that European Union leaders will reach an agreement about a proposed coronavirus recovery fund at the EU summit on Friday and Saturday.